Czech Republic holidays in the monastery

 Arrival to Zeliv Abbey

 From Stift Schlägl in the Austrian Mühlviertel we first drove through the rolling hills of the Mühlviertel to the Czech border.
 On the Czech side of the border, too, the winding journey through the hills of the Bohemian Forest continued for a while.
 However, once we leave the heights of the Bohemian Forest, the hills are progressively lower.
 The view continues.
-Our ride is over Cesky Krumlov and Cesky Budejovice, formerly Budweis.
-After a section on the motorway in the direction of Prague, our navigation system finally shows us the way to Zeliv.
+Our ride is over Cesky Krumlov and Ceske Budejovice, the former Budweis.
+After a section on the motorway towards Prague, our sat nav finally shows us the way to Zeliv.
 The roads through the country are winding.
 This gives us time to enjoy the landscape and the views.
 (Map)

 Stift Zeliv in Bohemia